Poor Things (film): Plot

 Now terminally ill, Godwin asks Max to bring Bella to him.
 Max finds her after tracking down Duncan, who has been institutionalised.
 Back in London, Bella reconciles with Godwin and renews her plans to marry Max, but their wedding is interrupted by Duncan and General Alfie Blessington.
 Alfie, addressing Bella as Victoria, declares that they were married before her disappearance and that he has come to reclaim her.
 Bella leaves Max to learn of her past life, but is exposed to Alfie's violent and sadistic nature.
 Bella partially realises that she was Victoria, and that she killed herself to escape Alfie.

-Alfie confines Bella to his mansion and tells her that he plans to have her clitoris removed and impregnate her, threatening her with a gun and demanding she drink a sedative.
+Alfie then confines Bella to his mansion and tells her that he plans to have her clitoris removed and impregnate her, threatening her with a gun and demanding she drink a sedative.
 She tosses the sedative in his face.
 Alfie accidentally shoots himself in the foot and passes out.
 Bella returns to Godwin's house and, with Max's help, transplants a goat's brain into Alfie's head.
 Godwin dies peacefully with Bella and Max at his side.
-Bella, Max, and Toinette begin a new life in Godwin's house, while Alfie eats grass happily.
+Bella, Max, and Toinette begin a new life in Godwin's house, while Alfie happily eats grass.